crypto-vin/static-site-generator/README.md

 - Open the folder in a text editor, preferably VS Code.
 - Activate the virtual environment by running the command `venv\Scripts\activate.`
 - All the modules come preinstalled in the virtual environment.
 Run `pip freeze to check the installed modules`.
-- If any modules is missing, install by running the command `pip install -r requirements.txt`
+- If any modules is missing, install by running the command `pip install -r requirements.txt`.
 - Run the generator.py file to generate the static site files.
 - Navigate to the site folder and run main.py to start the app.
 - On your browser, access your localhost at `http://127.0.0.1:5000/` and checkout the generated static site!